 Contamination From Landfill Sites & How To Assess The Risk

 Through years of industrial activity and lack of environmental regulations on landfill sites, across the UK, many areas have been subject to contamination, posing a potential risk to human health and the wider environment.
 Assessment of the potential contamination risk to proposed development from nearby landfill sites, through desk studies and site investigations, is enforced by the Environmental Protection Act 1990 which requires potential land contamination to be dealt with during the planning process.
-While an assessment of contamination from landfill sites is often required by local authorities, it is the responsibility of the developer to carry out this process, either by themselves or more likely through a competent environmental consultant.
+While an assessment of contamination from landfill sites is often required by local authorities, it is the responsibility of the developer to carry out this process through a competent environmental consultant.

-When conducting a risk assessment for contamination from a landfill site it's important to pay close attention to the potential release of ground gases, such as methane and carbon dioxide, that can be very harmful if released into people's homes.
+When conducting a risk assessment for contamination from a landfill site, it's important to pay close attention to the potential release of ground gases, such as methane and carbon dioxide, that can be very harmful if released into people's homes.
 Contamination from landfill sites can also spread through groundwater and through soil, leading to potential issues for human health through direct contact with contaminated soil or inhalation of soil dust during construction work or as a residential end user.
 Soil contamination can also impact human health through cultivation of plants in contaminated soil that are then eaten.
 Therefore, landfill sites present a potentially high risk to human health and the environment and the degree of risk they present in a given situation needs to be accurately assessed.

 Our assessment for contamination from landfill sites can result in a broad range of outcomes, they may assess that the client's site is far enough away from the landfill site that the risk of land and ground gas contamination is much reduced or that the age of a historic landfill site mitigates the contamination risk.
 Other mitigating factors that may reduce the contamination risk may include the landfill site having been capped and gas management systems put in place.
-When all factors have been properly analysed a report may be able to conclude that the possibility of unacceptable risk from land and ground gas contamination is unlikely, this would be the best possible outcome for the client.
+When all factors have been properly analysed, a report may be able to conclude that the possibility of unacceptable risk from land and ground gas contamination is unlikely, which would be the best possible outcome for the client.Ask a question →

 Prior to contacting us, our client had conditional planning approval for a small housing development, located near a landfill site.
-Planning conditions initially required assessment of the likelihood of land and ground gas contamination from the nearby landfill site, this involved analysis historical map data as far back as the 19th century to identify the past uses of the site as well as any past landmarks nearby that could have left a legacy of soil contamination.
+Planning conditions initially required assessment of the likelihood of land and ground gas contamination from the nearby landfill site, this involved analysis of historical map data as far back as the 19th century to identify the past uses of the site as well as any past landmarks nearby that could have left a legacy of soil contamination.
 Contamination sources may not always be clear through simply observing the current environmental setting of a site, as contamination from past activity can remain in soils for a very long time.